dciborow/AzureMLW-Scheduler-on-ADF/README.md

 First, create compute targets for running the parameter sweep: DSVM and optionally, HDInsight Spark Cluster.
 Select **File**, **Open Command Prompt** and enter following commands to create the compute targets.

-Create DSVM.
+Create a Ubuntu baesd DSVM using [these instructions](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro#create-your-data-science-virtual-machine-for-linux).
 Attach it as compute target, and then prepare it by using:

 ```bash
 $ az ml computetarget attach --name <dsvm> --address <dsvm-ip> --username <sshusername> --password <sshpwd> --type remotedocker